WINIR sponsors the Journal of Institutional Economics (JOIE), a multi-disciplinary forum for research on economic institutions.

 JOIE accepts contributions by all schools of thought that can contribute to our understanding of the features, development, and functions of real world economic institutions and organizations.

 “The Journal of Institutional Economics is bringing together the best scholarship from all over the world on the study of institutions, the incentives they generate, and likely outcomes.
 I enthusiastically look forward to each issue.”

 Nobel Laureate in Economics, 2009

-JOIE is edited by Geoffrey M. Hodgson (Loughborough University London, UK), Richard N. Langlois (University of Connecticut, USA), Jason Potts (RMIT University, Australia) and Esther-Mirjam Sent (University of Nijmegen, Netherlands) and Claudia R. Williamson (University of Tennessee, USA).
+JOIE is edited by Geoffrey M. Hodgson (Editor-in-Chief, Loughborough University London, UK), Richard N. Langlois (University of Connecticut, USA), Jason Potts (RMIT University, Australia), Esther-Mirjam Sent (University of Nijmegen, Netherlands), and Claudia R. Williamson (University of Tennessee, USA).
 From 2024, the role of Editor-in-Chief will be progressively passed on from Geoffrey Hodgson to Esther-Mirjam Sent.

 WINIR membership includes JOIE.
 Join WINIR to gain access to the entire full-text archive of JOIE.